Frijol/climate-change/GLOSSARY.md

 ## millisievert
 0.1 rem of radiation

+## MO
+market operator, in the electrical grid, the entity that matches the bids and offers of buyers and sellers of electricity and settles payments.
+ISO is a MO

 ## MPC
 model predictive control, a grid power scheduling system whereby a model of the system's demands is used to schedule the running of generators so that the power is present in the system before it is required